St. Joseph Health is a faith-based health system devoted to serving the people living in the Brazos Valley region of Texas.

 Media guidelines that work for everyone.

-The first responsibility of CHI St. Joseph Health is to protect the health, legal rights and general welfare of our patients and their families.
+The first responsibility of St. Joseph Health is to protect the health, legal rights and general welfare of our patients and their families.
 Patients have specific legal rights to privacy concerning medical information as governed by several federal and state laws, as well as standards set forth by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

-All contact by the media must be made through the CHI St. Joseph Health Communications department.
+All contact by the media must be made through the St. Joseph Health Communications department.
 Call 979.774.2165 with any inquires or requests.

 Authorization is required for videotaping, photographing and/or interviewing patients or employees in any of our facilities.
 The Communications team will work with media personnel to obtain permission on a case-by-case basis.